Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, Borderlines.

 - Trine: Trilogy

 - Trinity: Grouping of three, often holy.
-Name of female lead character in the Matrix.
+Name of the female lead character in the Matrix.

 - Trip: Psychedelic experience.